lndecastro/AICofounder/EAIBS/Module4_Plan_to_Pitch.md

 1. **"How is this defensible?
 Any competitor could build the same thing on top of the same APIs."**
-   *Prepare*: Articulate your moat — proprietary data, network effects, brand trust, workflow lock-in, or domain expertise that compounds over time.
+   *Prepare*: Articulate your moat, such as proprietary data, network effects, brand trust, workflow lock-in, or domain expertise that compounds over time.

 2. **"What happens when OpenAI / Google / Microsoft builds this feature natively?"**
    *Prepare*: Explain your specific customer relationship, vertical depth, or data advantage that a general-purpose platform cannot easily replicate.

-3. **"The AI outputs are unreliable — how do you ensure quality?"**
+3. **"The AI outputs are unreliable.
+How do you ensure quality?"**
    *Prepare*: Describe your quality control mechanisms: human-in-the-loop processes, output evaluation frameworks, and your approach to errors and hallucinations.